marcinwal/githubTree/readme.md

 The main purpose of the exarcice was to practice both js and node and to use asynchronous calls which I used for api calls; Plan going forward is to add more functionality via D3 tools which should represent the tree in a nice way;

-I would like to solve same problem later in parallel way in C most likely.
+I would like to solve same problem later in parallel way in C most likely(more reading needed).